grpc/proposal/A45-retry-stats.md

 ### Tracing

-If retry is not enabled on the client channel, the gRPC tracing module should behave the same as it does today.
-If retry is enabled, the gRPC tracing module should create a tracing span for each call from the perspective of the application, and create a child span for each individual call attempt, including transparent retry attempts.
-The parent span is named in the form of `Sent.<service name>.<method name>`, which is the same as the case when retry is not enabled.
+The gRPC tracing module should create a tracing span for each call from the perspective of the application, and create a child span for each individual call attempt, including transparent retry attempts.
+The parent span is named in the form of `Sent.<service name>.<method name>`.
 The span for each individual call attempt is named in the form of `Attempt.<service name>.<method name>`, and is with the following additional span attributes:

-      `previous-rpc-attempts` : number of preceding attempts,
+      `previous-rpc-attempts` : an integer value, number of preceding attempts, transparent retry not included.
-      `transparent-retry`     : whether the attempt is a transparent retry.
+      `transparent-retry`     : a boolean value, whether the attempt is a transparent retry.

-The child span should record the message events of the attempt as the call span would do in the case when retry is not enabled.
+The child span should record the message events of the attempt.

 ## Rationale